Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Abstract

 \section{Abstract}

-{ We present a slightly modified version of the well known "geometric Lorenz attractor".
-It consists in a $C^1$ open set $\cO$ of vector fields in $\RR^3$ having an attracting region $\cU$ containing: \begin{itemize} \item a unique singular saddle point $\sigma$; \item a unique attractor $\Lambda$ containing the singular point; \item the maximal invariant in $\cU$ contains at most $2$ chain recurrence classes, which are $\Lambda$ and (at most) one hyperbolic horseshoe. \end{itemize} The horseshoe and the singular attractor have a collision along the union of $2$ co-dimension $1$ submanifolds which divide $\cO$ in $3$ regions.
-By crossing this collision locus, the attractor and the horseshoe may merge in a two-sided Lorenz attractor, or they may exchange their nature: the Lorenz attractor expel the singular point $\sigma$ and becomes a horseshoe and the horseshoe absorbs $\sigma$ becoming a Lorenz attractor.}
+{ We present a modified version of the well-known geometric Lorenz attractor.
+It consists of an $C^1$ open set $\cO$ of vector fields in $\RR^3$ having an attracting region $\cU$ satisfying three properties.
+Namely, a unique singularity $\sigma$; a unique attractor $\Lambda$ including the singular point and the maximal invariant in $\cU$ has at most $2$ chain recurrence classes, which are $\Lambda$ and (at most) one hyperbolic horseshoe.
+The horseshoe and the singular attractor have a collision along with the union of $2$ codimension $1$ submanifolds which split $\cO$ into $3$ regions.
+By crossing this collision locus, the attractor and the horseshoe may merge into a two-sided Lorenz attractor, or they may exchange their nature: the Lorenz attractor expels the singular point $\sigma$ and becomes a horseshoe, and the horseshoe absorbs $\sigma$ becoming a Lorenz attractor.}